OleksandrKvl/oleksandrkvl.github.io/_posts/2021-10-11-projected-ranges.md

 played with them a bit and still liked them.
 However, after trying to write range-based algorithms I found them not good enough and not pleasant to work with.
-In this post I'll explain why I don't like range projections in their current form and how I propose to fix them(demo implementation is provided).
+In this post I'll explain why I don't like range projections in their current form and how I propose to fix them (demo implementation is provided).

+*Update.
+After this article was published, I received some feedback and realized that the proposed design has one problem.
+I described it in the section [Major flaw](#the-flaw) and left the rest of the article untouched.
+Please keep that in mind while reading it.
+Thanks to all the people who shared their feedback and thoughts.*

 ---